xzessmedia/ApplicationSite/README.md

 ## Installation

-Upload all files to your server
+Upload all files to your server.
-Call http......yoursite.../index.php?action=upload to upload your Bewerbung
+Then: call http......yoursite.../index.php?action=upload to upload your Bewerbung

 ## Usage